Uta Pippig: Career

+In 2022 Pippig became a Kripalu yoga teacher studying with the Kripalu Center for Yoga and Health in Massachusetts.
+She added an Āyurveda yoga (2025) and meditation teacher (2023) certifications with the same institute.
+Pippig is working as a public speaker and yoga and meditation teacher sharing her mental approach which has evolved since she started as a young athlete.
+Her seminars and sessions include Mindful Walking, Yoga and Running, and Loving/Kindness Meditation added to her overall teachings of longevity, fitness, and health.

+The Dismissed Case With the DLV

 In 1998, an out-of-competition drug test found Pippig had an elevated ratio of testosterone to epitestosterone, and the German Athletics Federation attempted to ban her for two years.
 Pippig contested the finding on the grounds that her testosterone levels were normal, and that the elevated ratio was due to a low level of epitestosterone from a long battle with chronic bowel disease and other factors.
 This claim was supported by a variety of independent medical experts, and a German arbitration court dismissed the case.

-In 2004, Pippig founded Take the Magic Step to provide health information and charitable support to individuals and to organizations that promote wellness and education.
-In 2005, she was named to the board of advisors of the MIT Agelab.
-In 2008, Pippig and Take The Magic Step business consultant Michael Reger created the Take The Magic Step Foundation to provide financial and logistical support to organizations that promote education, fitness, and health.
-The foundation's mission is to improve the lives of underprivileged children through organizations already established to help others.
-The foundation supports organizations such as SOS Outreach in Colorado, the Louisa May Alcott Orchard House in Massachusetts, and the Kinderhilfe e.V. charity in Pippig's hometown of Petertargen, Germany.